Outcry after Spanish TV reporter ‘groped’ live on air

 Sign up now for a 30-day free trial

-“It’s not just me, it’s happening to every woman he comes across,” she said.

-The incident has sparked renewed anger in Spain amid an ongoing sexism row in the country in the fallout of former Spanish FA president Luis Rubiales kissing World Cup winner Jenni Hermoso unsolicited.
+The incident has sparked renewed anger in Spain as it comes amid an ongoing sexism row over former Spanish FA president Luis Rubiales kissing World Cup winner Jenni Hermoso.

 Mediaset Espana, which owns the broadcaster, said in a statement: “We fully support Isa Balado, reporter for En Boca de Todos, after the absolutely intolerable situation she has suffered today.”